-Nau mai haere mai ki te Indigenous Urbanism, Aotearoa Edition, Episode twenty-two.
+Nau mai haere mai ki te Indigenous Urbanism, Aotearoa Edition, Episode 24.

 I’m your host Jade Kake and this is Indigenous Urbanism, stories about the spaces we inhabit, and the community drivers and practitioners who are shaping those environments and decolonising through design.